anushavaidya/AI-PacMan/README.md

 # AI-PacMan

-This project was one of my assignments of the course CSE 571: Artificial Intelligence./
+This project was one of my assignments of the course CSE 571: Artificial Intelligence.